-In preparing the Draft Annual Plan Council chose to offset rates increases caused by increasing interest by reducing the funding available for community grants.
-Contestable grants were reduced by 50% and tourism and museum support grants by 25% compared to the same year in the 2021-2031 Long Term Plan, excluding Coal Town Museum and Reefton Visitor Centre grants as these are part of current change proposals that lock Council into the current level of funding.
-Council considers this does not result in a change in level of service as community grants are continued to be provided to the community.
+In preparing the Annual Plan Council chose to offset rates increases caused by increasing interest by reducing the funding available for community grants.
+Contestable grants were reduced by 25% compared to the same year in the 2021-2031 Long Term Plan.